 The estimated financial implications of future regulations are difficult to quantify due to the high level of uncertainty.
+Upgrade of the Grist Arrestor, investment of low emitting boilers, conversion of coal fired steam systems to gas

 Tiger Brands keep up to date with new regulations, compliance issues and draft policies which may impact the company.
 Tiger Brands operations adhere to all relevant environmental regulations.